BlindBird993/Space-Shooter/README.md

 Collisions with spaceship and enemy bullets as well as enemies and spaceship bullets implemented.

 Creating model of spaceship with help from Bjørn-Richard Pedersen.

+Here lies whole files and last compiled version and binaries of game is SpaceShooter.7z